 - Alterations I’ve made are my own preference.

-- Make a muslin first, to check if you like this alterations or if you would use other measurements.
+- Make a muslin first to check if you like these alterations or if you would use other measurements.

-- The side seam at the shoulder will taken in towards the neckline.
+- The side seam at the shoulder will be taken in towards the neckline.
 Measure how much you want it taken in.
-This will be mark A in the tutorial.
+This will be marked A in the tutorial.

 - The center neckline will be lowered in the front and back.
 Determine how much you would like it to drop.
 This will be your mark D (front center neckline) and mark E (back center neckline)